 Open your grinder about 2 clicks coarser than your light roast setting (roughly 50 microns on a Comandante or 1MM).
 Medium roast extracts faster, so a finer grind compounds the problem and the bed clogs.

 Target a total drawdown of 2:45 to 3:15 for 240 g of water.
 If the brew finishes before 2:30, grind one click finer.
 If it stalls past 3:30, grind one click coarser.
-Flow time is the cleanest signal you have without a refractometer.
+Without a refractometer, flow time is the cleanest signal you have.

 Bring water to a boil, then let it sit for about 90 seconds, or set the kettle to 90 °C (194 °F).
 Hotter water aggressively pulls bitter compounds from softer medium-roast beans.

-Pour 30 g of bloom water (2× the dose, not 3×) and swirl gently to saturate every ground.
+Pour 30 g of bloom water (2× the dose, not 3×) and swirl gently so every ground is saturated.
 Stop the bloom at 30 seconds.
-Medium roast releases CO₂ faster, so a 45-second bloom wastes extraction time and drops the brew temperature too far.
+Medium roast releases CO₂ faster, so a 45-second bloom wastes extraction time and drops the brew temperature too far before your first real pour.

 Use two pulses after the bloom: